Naomi Pacifique

 Project

 Luz and Santiago head to the rocks and the sea for the day, to discuss the relationships they have had with other partners recently.
-They are trying to reconnect with one another, after having caused each other pain.
-And as they sift through their experiences, they inevitably end up asking their questions about love to the waves and stones too – these beings have been here for so long, rising and crashing against one another, coming back to each other, for millions of millions – shouldn’t they know something about it all too?
+They have been together for 4 years and Luz is visiting Santiago for the first time in 3 months.
+They try to reconnect with one another, after having caused each other pain.
+Luz also wants to reconnect to these rocks specifically: she spent time alone with them last year and had psychedelic dreams after falling asleep on them.
+She believes she dreamt with them.
+As the lovers sift through their experiences, watching the tide go in and out over the course of the day, they end up asking their questions about love to the waves and stones too.
+What can it mean to love each other, and to come back to one another?
+The water laps at the shore.
+The sea and rocks have been here for so long after all, rising and crashing, coming back to one each other for millions of millions years – shouldn’t they know something about it all too?